umrover/mrover-workspace/beaglebone/spectral/README.md

 ### To Do

+### Common Errors

 ### Notes
+This code has been tested with python 3.7 on a beaglebone black. \
 If you have any issues building the code, this is likely a result of not having the [correct packages installed](https://github.com/umrover/mrover-workspace/wiki/Jarvis-Build-System#trouble) or [not being connected to the internet](https://docs.google.com/document/d/1jvlgHowy4Wunztz6Fqz8K6ajLKeHnPeXIuHctarIlso/edit#heading=h.renhpmsh260w).